TimWSpence/cats-stm/README.md

 `STM` monad.
 Once constructed, `STM` actions can be atomically evaluated in the `IO` monad.

+Here is a contrived example of what this looks like in practice.
+We use the check combinator to retry transferring money from Tim and Steve until we have enough money in Tim's account:

 ```scala
 import cats.effect.{ExitCode, IO, IOApp}
 import io.github.timwspence.cats.stm.{TVar, STM}